pegulabs/terms/privacy_policy.md

 if applicable (all such information comprises your profile information).
 Profile information you provide may be publicly visible to all users of the Service and consequently should reflect how much you want others to know about you.
-Be careful and protect information you consider sensitive and wouldn’t want made public.
+Be careful and protect information you consider sensitive and wouldn't want made public.
 You can always edit your profile information via the Service.

 ### 3.3 Business Cards